 “New Yorkers should know the ocean is more powerful than you are, particularly this weekend,” Mayor Eric Adams said in a statement.
 “Do not risk your life, or the lives of first responders, by swimming while our beaches are closed.”

-The National Weather Service also warned of the potential for dangerous rip currents along popular Delaware and New Jersey beaches, and as far north as Massachusetts, urging swimmers to take “extreme caution” over the weekend.
+The National Weather Service also warned of the potential for rip currents at popular Delaware and New Jersey beaches and as far north as Massachusetts, urging swimmers to take “extreme caution” over the weekend.

-Further south along North Carolina’s Outer Banks, the National Park Service confirmed the collapse of the house early Friday night in Rodanthe, one of several communities on Hatteras Island.
+In North Carolina’s Outer Banks, the National Park Service confirmed the collapse of the house Friday night in Rodanthe, one of several communities on Hatteras Island.
 No injuries were reported, the park service reported.

-A park service news release said other homes in and near Rodanthe appeared to have sustained damage.
+The park service said in a statement that other homes in and near Rodanthe appeared to have sustained damage.

 The low-lying barrier islands are increasingly vulnerable to storm surges and to being washed over from both the Pamlico Sound and the sea as the planet warms.
 Rising sea levels frustrate efforts to hold properties in place.